mauriil/lahittem-monk/README.md

 ```
 npm start
 ```
 and the server will bound with the default configuration.
+You will see "Server up and running on port 80" on the console.

 In this point, you will notice that a json file _'data/keyvalues.json'_ will be created for store the key values pair sended by the web socket client.
 And a log file _'logs/server.log'_ for the server logs.

+### WebSocket server ###
+To access the websocket server with the default configuration, acces to _'http://localhost:80'_ in your browser, you will see the homepage to send keyvalues pairs.
+To send a key:value pair just fill the form and click _"SEND"_

+### REST API Endpoint ###
+To retrieve a value of a certain key you have two options:
+1_ In the browser, put the URL: _'http://localhost:80/v1/key/YOURKEY'_ .
+2_ In Postman, make a new GET request to _'http://localhost:80/v1/key/YOURKEY'_ .

 ## Misc configuration ⚙️ ##